-Advanced SIMD is implemented as part of the ARM core, but has its own execution pipelines and a register bank that is distinct from the ARM core register bank.
+Advanced SIMD is implemented as part of an Arm-based processor, but has its own execution pipelines and a register bank that is distinct from the general-purpose register bank.

 Advanced SIMD instructions are available in both A32 and A64.
 The A64 Advanced SIMD instructions are based on those in A32.
 The main differences are the following:

 - Thirty-two 128-bit vector registers, increased from sixteen in A32.

 - A different register packing scheme: